 The D2 is a type of Portuguese residency visa.
 It's designed specifically for non-EU/EEA/Swiss entrepreneurs or self-employed individuals who want to start a business or invest in Portugal.
 It's also known as the Entrepreneur Visa or the 'Start-Up Visa'.

-Who is eligible for D2 visa in Portugal?
+Who is eligible for a D2 Visa in Portugal?

-What is the difference between D1 and D2 Visa?
+What is the difference between a D1 and a D2 Visa?